-Before talking to someone about their drug use, change your own perception, gain insight into their condition so that your approach can be more neutral.
-If you understand what an addict feels and why they use drugs and exactly what you are expecting them to ‘give up’, the outcome is more likely to be beneficial.
+Before talking to someone about their drug use, change your own perception, gain real non-emotive insight into their condition so that your approach can be more neutral.
+If you understand how an addict feels and why they use drugs and exactly what you are expecting them to ‘give up’, the outcome is more likely to be positive.

-- Get my book The Rebel’s Guide to Recovery.
+- Buy The Rebel’s Guide to Recovery.
 Read it yourself, then leave it lying around.

 - Buy eHAB: this is an online program of videos and PDFs that will change the way you think about addiction and drug -users. everything you need to know to be able to communicate from a rational rather than a reactive perspective.

-- Phone Urban Rehab Brisbane to discuss the Residential Rehab program on 0426 482 125
+- Phone Urban Drug Rehab to discuss the Residential Rehab program on 0426 482 125